Seifenan/Bored-Genie/README.md

 ## Contribution

-Made with ❤️ by Nasif Ahmed, Seif Enan, Amina Kurdi
+Made with ❤️ by Nasir Ahmed, Seif Enan, Amina Kurdi